An American Girl: Saige Paints the Sky: Plot

-Nine-year-old artist Saige Copeland begins her first day of fourth grade in Albuquerque, New Mexico, only to learn that the art class has been dropped from the school's curriculum due to budget cuts, replacing it with music.
-Saige's best friend Tessa Joblansky, a musician, befriended another girl named Dylan Patterson in camp and hangs out with her instead of Saige, making Saige jealous.
+Nine-year-old artist Saige Copeland begins her first day of fourth grade in Albuquerque, New Mexico, only to learn that the art class has been dropped from the school's curriculum due to budget cuts, and will be cycled with music.
+Saige's best friend Tessa Joblansky, a musician, befriended another girl named Dylan Patterson at summer camp and hangs out with her instead, making Saige jealous.
 A new girl in school named Gabi Peña, who is also an artist, becomes friends with Saige.

-Saige tells her grandmother, whom she calls Mimi, about the situation, and Mimi proposes a school-wide protest against the decision.
-Tessa goes to Mimi's house with Saige instead of going to Dylan's house.
-At the same time, Gabi invites Saige to her house, but Saige turns her down, saying she is busy.
+Saige tells her grandmother, whom she calls Mimi, about the situation, and Mimi proposes a school-wide protest against the art class removal.
+Saige also works to reconnect with Tessa.

-Later, as Saige is telling her grandmother about Tessa and her other friends, Mimi trips over Saige's dog, Rembrandt, and breaks her leg and wrist.
-She is then hospitalized due to her injuries.
-At the hospital, she begs Saige to continue on with her protest.
-Saige agrees, and promises to do so for her grandmother.

-At school, Saige, Tessa, Gabi and Dylan discuss plans on staging the protest, with Saige coming up with "A Day of Beige" after her visit to the hospital.
+Later, Mimi trips over Saige's dog, Rembrandt, and is hospitalized for a broken leg and wrist.
+At the hospital, she encourages Saige to continue on with her protest.
+At school, Saige tells Tessa, Gabi and Dylan (who was invited by Tessa) her protest plan, "A Day of Beige", inspired by her visit to the hospital.
 Dylan suggests a press conference in order to gain more attention since her mother works as a news reporter, to which Saige reluctantly agrees.
-The demonstrations are held as planned with all of the students wearing beige in protest, but is nearly put to a halt as Saige and her friends are summoned to the principal's office to explain the situation.
-After a bit of a talk, Principal Laird gives the girls the permission to hold a press conference.
-The conference takes place, but upon being interviewed, Saige is overwhelmed with stage fright, and Dylan answers the reporters' questions in her place.
+The demonstrations are held as planned with all of the students wearing beige, but is nearly put to a halt as Saige and her friends are summoned to the principal's office.
+After an explanation, Principal Laird gives the girls the permission to hold the press conference.
+Upon being interviewed, Saige is overwhelmed with stage fright and leaves, so Dylan answers the reporters' questions in her place.

-Principal Laird later tells the girls that there aren't any more funds to hire an art teacher, and that they would need to earn $5,000 in six weeks for the art class to start.
-Mimi suggests a fund drive to be held at the Albuquerque International Balloon Fiesta, and to have her granddaughter lead the parade in her place as she may not make it in time for the event.
-Saige worries that she might freak out in front of people, but her father assures her that it will be alright.
-The four girls take up various odd jobs to earn funds only to be unsuccessful.
-Dylan suggests a concert at the fiesta, but Saige has doubts about it.
+Principal Laird later informs the girls that there aren't anymore funds to hire an art teacher, and they would need to earn $5,000 in six weeks for the art class to start this year.
+Mimi suggests a fund drive to be held at the Albuquerque International Balloon Fiesta, and to have her granddaughter lead the annual parade in her place as she may not make it in time for the event.
+Saige worries about her stage fright despite her family and trainer Luis' assurances.
+The four girls take up various odd jobs to earn funds, but are largely unsuccessful.
+Dylan suggests a concert at the fiesta and they can split between art and music, which Saige has doubts about.